selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - Represent everything as [.skill](https://docs.claude.com/en/docs/agents-and-tools/agent-skills/overview).
 - As everything compresses back to you, all the matters is identity supported connections
 - An hour is no longer an hour
 - Work rituals are expensive
+- Wurstion the defaults

 ---